 Gestational diabetes develops when your body isn’t able to produce enough of the hormone insulin during pregnancy.
-Insulin is necessary to transport glucose—what your body uses for energy—into the cells.
+Insulin is necessary to transport blood glucose into the cells.
 Without enough insulin, you can build up too much glucose in your blood, leading to a higher-than-normal blood glucose level and perhaps gestational diabetes.

 The elevated blood glucose level in gestational diabetes is caused by hormones released by the placenta during pregnancy.
-The placenta produces a hormone called the human placental lactogen (HPL), also known as human chorionic somatomammotropic (HCS).
+The placenta produces a hormone called the human placental lactogen (HPL), also known as human chorionic somatomammotropin (HCS).
 It’s similar to growth hormone (so it helps the baby grow), but it actually modifies the mother’s metabolism and how she processes carbohydrates and lipids.
-HPL actually raises the mother’s blood glucose level and makes her body less sensitive to insulin—less able to use it properly.
-If the body doesn’t use insulin as it should, the blood glucose level goes up.
-The HPL hormone elevates the blood glucose level so that the baby gets enough nutrients from the extra glucose in the blood.
+HPL actually raises maternal blood glucose level and makes a woman's body less sensitive to insulin—less able to use it properly.
+If the body doesn’t use insulin as it should, then the blood glucose levels will rise.
+The HPL hormone increases the blood glucose level so that the baby can get the nutrients it needs from the extra glucose in the blood.

 It’s normal for women’s blood glucose levels to go up a bit during pregnancy because of the extra hormones produced by the placenta.
 However, sometimes, the blood glucose level goes up and stays high.
 Should this happen, gestational diabetes is associated with an increased risk of type 2 diabetes developing in the child.

-The medical community isn’t sure why some women develop gestational diabetes, although there are several risk factors that make it more likely that you will develop it:
+While doctors aren’t clear about why some women develop gestational diabetes and others don't, there are several risk factors that make it more likely to occur:

-Gestational diabetes is diagnosed by checking your blood glucose level.
-Before doing that, your doctor will probably review your risk level and what risk factors you have; this is part of routine screening for gestational diabetes.
+Your doctor, most likely your obstetrician/gynecologist, but also your primary care practitioner, will likely review your risk level and discuss any risk factors you might have with you; this is part of routine screening for gestational diabetes.

-To diagnose gestational diabetes, your doctor will use the oral glucose tolerance test.
-He or she will give you instructions on how to prepare for the test, but you won’t be able to eat anything for 8 hours before the test; you’ll be fasting.
+To diagnose gestational diabetes, your doctor will have you do an oral glucose tolerance test (OGTT), or glucose challenge.
+S/he will give you instructions on how to prepare for the test, but you won’t be able to eat anything for 8 hours before the test; you’ll be fasting.
 This test is often done in the morning after an overnight fast.

 On the day of the test, the doctor will test your blood glucose level at the beginning of the appointment; that’s called your fasting blood glucose level.

 Then, you’ll drink 75 g of a very sugary mixture.
-Every hour for the next 2 hours, your blood glucose level will be measured.
+Every hour over the course of two hours, your blood glucose level will be measured.

-The American Diabetes Association has set the following “above-normal” levels:
+The American Diabetes Association has set the following “above-normal” levels:1

 When you have gestational diabetes, you must tightly control your blood glucose level.
 Talk to your healthcare professional regarding your individual blood glucose goals.
 Poorly controlled blood glucose levels—that stay too high for too long—can cause complications for your baby.